 In our busy, hectic lives; days and years go by without us paying attention to how polluted our brains are because of everything constantly happening around us.
-There is also the pollution of sound that over stimulates our brains causing stress, moodiness, depression, anxiety among other things.
+There is also the pollution of sound that over-stimulates our brains causing stress, moodiness, depression, anxiety among other things.
+Least do we know the benefits of silence and its impact on our brain.

 Scientific studies show it causes more damage than we realize.
 Could this damage be reversible?
-Yes, scientific studies also show that silence has repairing powers and this is how it does that:
+Yes, scientific studies also show that silence has to repair powers.
+Here are the benefits of silence:

 1. Silence helps us calm down and feel more peaceful